gdm85/distrilock/README.md

 	c = concurrent.New(c)
 ```

+The concurrency wrapper simply adds a `sync.Mutex` lock/unlock before each `client.Client` method.

 ### How can I implement something like leases or expiration context?

 Don't.
 If connection with the daemon is interrupted, you also have to stop assuming that the lock that was being used is still granted to your client.

-For an usage that is sensible to network interruptions, something like the following can be used:
+For an usage pattern sensible to network interruptions, an implementation like the following is advised:
 ```go
 	// resolve daemon address
 	addr, err := net.ResolveTCPAddr("tcp", ":13123")